Mouad4399/-Maze-Solver-In-Matlab-Using-DFS-BFS/README.md

 1. **Generate a Maze:**
    - Launch the application.
-   - Use the GUI to specify maze dimensions and click "Generate" to create a maze.
+   - Use the GUI to specify maze dimensions and click "Randomize" to create a maze.
    - Adjust the size and complexity of the maze using provided options.

 2. **Solve a Maze:**